 Hyperbaric oxygen therapy significantly increases levels of vascular endothelial growth factor (VEGF), which is essential for promoting angiogenesis and neuroprotection.
 It helps restore blood supply in the spinal cord by increasing vascular density, which promotes neuronal protection and functional recovery.

-Lack of motor control following a spinal cord injury increases one’s risk of developing pressure sores.
-Pressure sores occur when individuals sit or lie in the same position for too long.
+Lack of motor control following a spinal cord injury increases one’s risk of developing pressure ulcers.
+Pressure ulcers occur when individuals sit or lie in the same position for too long.
 Prolonged pressure can cause tissue inflammation and skin breakdown in bony areas of the body.

-Oxygen is essential for healing wounds like pressure sores.
+Oxygen is essential for healing wounds like pressure ulcers.
 Therefore, exposure to 100% oxygen may be able to speed up the healing process.

 Up next, we’ll discuss the side effects associated with hyperbaric oxygen therapy.